Nikita-hub000/Nikita-hub000/README.md

 # Hello! 👋

-My name is [Nikita], and I'm a frontend developer striving for continuous growth and improvement.
+My name is Nikita, and I'm a frontend developer striving for continuous growth and improvement.

 ## 🔧 Technologies and Tools